devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 ## Upgrading PostgreSQL

-In case you are hit by `FATAL: database files are incompatible with server`, you need to upgrade Postgres.
+In case you are hit by `FATAL: database files are incompatible with server`, you need to upgrade PostgreSQL.

-This is what to do when your OS/packaging system decides to install a new minor version of Postgres:
+This is what to do when your OS/packaging system decides to install a new minor version of PostgreSQL:

 1. (optional) Downgrade PostgreSQL
 1. (optional) Make a sql-only GitLab backup